AncyDataScience/180-Days-of-Data-Science/README.md

 - **Day 60 (August 18, 2026):** Mastered relational data merging.
 Utilized `pd.merge()` to perform database-style joins on DataFrames sharing a common primary key column, effectively replacing traditional spreadsheet lookup functions.

+- **Day 61 (August 19, 2026):** Mastered Datetime conversion and extraction in Pandas.
+Converted string-based dates to datetime objects using `pd.to_datetime()` and utilized the `.dt` accessor to extract specific temporal features (like months) for time-series analysis.